xampre/Game-of-Life/README.md

 ```sh
 $ npm start
 ```

-To run the server in release mode, set the environment variable `NODE_ENV=production`
+navigate your browser to `http://localhost:3000` to see the app running in your browser.

 ## Test